 Starting a breakfast tradition

-These days, we do Sunday breakfast at home.
-Honestly, going out with kids in the morning, especially to a budy diner is a unique kind of torture.
+These days, we do Sunday pancakes at home.
+Honestly, going out with kids in the morning, especially to a busy diner is a unique kind of torture.

 I should clarify – I make these pancakes.
 These pancakes that are literally years of testing and playing around with recipes.
-These fluffy buttermilk pancakes are the best homemade pancakes you’ll ever have.
+This fluffy buttermilk pancakes recipe is the only one you’ll ever need.
 Promise.

 FAQs about Buttermilk Pancakes

 I personally like to cook mine in a generous amount of butter on an electric griddle.
 Electric griddles are pretty foolproof and heat evenly so you’re not battling your stove.
 You can also cook a lot more at once, so you’re not stuck flipping pancakes until you die.